First COVID-19 vaccine doses dispatched by COVAX arrive in Ghana

 “So far 210 million doses of vaccine have been administered globally but half of those are in just two countries,” Tedros said in Geneva.
 “More than 200 countries are yet to administer a single dose.”

-COVAX is co-led by the WHO, the GAVI vaccines alliance, the Coalition for Epidemic Preparedness Innovations (CEPI) and the United Nations children’s fund UNICEF.
+COVAX is co-led by the WHO, the GAVI vaccines alliance, the Coalition for Epidemic Preparedness Innovations (CEPI) and UNICEF.

 It was launched in June 2020 to try to prevent poorer countries being pushed to the back of the queue for COVID-19 vaccines as wealthier nations bought up billions of doses for their populations.